 - A written personal statement of professional goals.

-- A personal group interview which will be scheduled after submission of application.
+- A personal group interview will be scheduled after the submission of the application.

 The MA in Clinical Mental Health Counseling is a 60-credit degree.
 It meets the educational requirements of the Professional Counselors Examiners Committee for licensure as a licensed associate counselor (LAC) and licensed professional counselor (LPC) in the State of New Jersey and also meets the educational requirements of the Council for Accreditation of Counseling and Related Educational Programs (CACREP).